cap-js/cap-operator-plugin/README.md

 4. After filling all the design-time information in `values.yaml`, run `cds build`.
 The final chart will be generated in the `gen` folder within your project directory.

+5. To deploy the application, you need to create `runtime-values.yaml` with all the runtime values as mentioned above.
+For that you can make use of the plugin itself.
+The plugins provides two ways to generate the runtime values file -

+    * **Interactive Mode** - This mode will ask you for all the runtime values one by one.
+To use this mode, run the following command:

+        ```sh
+        npx cap-op-plugin generate-runtime-values
+        ```

+    * **File Mode** - Via this mode you can provide all the required runtime values in a yaml file.
+To use this mode, run the following command:

+        ```sh
+        npx cap-op-plugin generate-runtime-values --with-input-yaml <input-yaml-path>
+        ```

+        Sample input yaml -

+        ```yaml
+        appName: incidentapp
+        capOperatorSubdomain: cap-op
+        clusterDomain: abc.com
+        globalAccountId: abcdef-abcd-4ef1-9263-1b6b7b6b7b6b
+        providerSubdomain: provider-subdomain-1234
+        tenantId: da37c8e0-74d4-abcd-b5e2-sd8f7d8f7d8f
+        hanaInstanceId: 46e285d9-abcd-4c7d-8ebb-502sd8f7d8f7d
+        imagePullSecret: regcred
+        ```

+        Similar to the interactive mode, `appName`, `capOperatorSubdomain`, `clusterDomain`, `globalAccountId`, `providerSubdomain`, and `tenantId` are mandatory fields.
+The plugin will throw an error if they are not provided in the input YAML.

+    The `runtime-values.yaml` file will be created in the chart folder of your project directory.

-5. Now to deploy the application, you can pass the runtime values in a separate `runtime-values.yaml` file and deploy the chart using the following command:
+5. Now you can finally deploy the application using the following command:

    ```sh
    helm upgrade -i -n <namespace> <release-name> <project-path>/gen/chart -f <runtime-values.yaml-path>